 I was born very premature and have lived with Cerebral Palsy my entire life.
 I faced every form of abuse possible growing up, as well as discrimination and persecution, most of which stemmed from ignorance, misconceptions, and fear of my disability.

 I fell in love with books the moment I was introduced to the school library when I was six years old!
 I was eight when I wrote the first five chapters of a sci-fi story on yellow lined paper.
 At thirteen, I began writing poetry as a way of expressing and processing my emotions.
 As an adult, I earned two certificates from The Institute of Children’s Literature, and I focused on writing short stories for Teens and YA magazines in the 1990s.
 I am a writer for The Mighty and have multiple non-fiction articles published on their site.
 I’m an Editor and Writer for Coffee House Writers.
 My poems have been published in Coffee House Writer’s STANZAS online magazine.
-In my spare time, I’m working on two manuscripts: an adult Christian fiction novel, and an adult fantasy novel.
+In my spare time, I’m working on editing my adult Christian Contemporary fiction novel, and working on an adult fantasy novel.

 Writing is a way for me to tell my stories and share my experiences so my voice is heard.
 I help women who have been through similar experiences to find healing and wholeness, and my writing plays a part in that as well.
 I’ve been a follower of Jesus Christ for 38 years and counting.

 Outside of writing, I love reading, crocheting, and attending church activities.
 I live with my husband and cat, Willow, in a small town in southwestern Saskatchewan, Canada.